-In the following, we describe our concrete instantiations of the general algorithm on five specification mining algorithms: (1) CLIPPER [2], a recurring pattern mining algorithm, (2) Daikon [3], a value-based invariant mining algorithm, (3) k-tails [4, 5], a finite-state machine inference algorithm, and (4) LM [6], a sequence diagram mining algorithm, and (5) Perracotta [8], a temporal rule mining algorithm.
+In the following, we describe our concrete instantiations of the general algorithm on five specification mining algorithms: (1) CLIPPER (Lo et al. 2007a), a recurring pattern mining algorithm, (2) Daikon (Ernst et al. 2007), a value-based invariant mining algorithm, (3) k-tails (Kumar et al. 2011; Lorenzoli et al. 2008), a finite-state machine inference algorithm, and (4) LM (Lo et al. 2007b), a sequence diagram mining algorithm, and (5) Perracotta (Yang et al. 2006), a temporal rule mining algorithm.
 We believe our findings can be easily adapted to other specification mining algorithms, especially those that mine specifications in languages similar to one of the five algorithms.

-3.2.
-Algorithm-Specific Parallelization
+3.2 Algorithm-Specific Parallelization

-3.2.1.
-Iterative Pattern Mining with MapReduce
+3.2.1 Iterative Pattern Mining with MapReduce

-We illustrate how to instantiate our general algorithm with CLIPPER, an iterative pattern mining algorithm [2], to create the distributed version $CLIPPER^{MR}$.
+We illustrate how to instantiate our general algorithm with CLIPPER, an iterative pattern mining algorithm (Lo et al. 2007a), to create the distributed version $\text{CLIPPER}^{MR}$ .

 CLIPPER, similar to many frequent pattern/sequence mining algorithms, explores the search space of all possible patterns.
 It starts with small patterns and then grows these patterns to larger ones.
 Pattern growth is performed repeatedly; each iteration grows a pattern by one unit.
 The iterations follow the depth-first search procedure.
 During the traversal of search space, every pattern that is frequent (i.e., appearing many times in the data set) is outputted.
-There have been studies on parallelization of frequent sequence mining algorithms,
+There have been studies on parallelization of frequent sequence mining algorithms, such as Miliaraki et al. (2013).
+Their work uses MapReduce too, but our data sources and the subject algorithms are specific to specification mining, which requires different parallelization strategies and techniques.
+The semantics of the sequential patterns mined by their approaches is also different from that of iterative patterns mined by CLIPPER.
+Their approach relies on w-equivalency